 The main trail crosses over the top of the Stone Arch Bridge.
 The bridge was built by the railroad in 1872, and was constructed entirely of huge granite blocks, without mortar.
 To fully appreciate its beauty, you need to continue on and take a trail to the right which angles backwards to the bottom of the bridge.
 Notice the beaver dam built right next to the bridge.
 A little further along the main trail, on the right, the Stone Arch Bridge trail is marked.

 This is a short, hilly loop trail which affords nice views of the brook’s north side.
-At this time of year, the brook hosts many species of migrating ducks.
+In late fall, the brook hosts many species of migrating ducks.

 You might want to bring along binoculars and a birding guide.

 You can actually walk all the way to the Stone Arch Bridge from Westford town center on the 2.5-mile Tom Paul Trail (see also full-length map).
-If you are continuing from the Tom Paul Trail at Pine Ridge Road, proceed through town forest to the Stone Arch Bridge trail head.
+If you are continuing from the Tom Paul Trail at Pine Ridge Road, proceed through the Spalding Town Forest to the Stone Arch Bridge trail head.